QNS&L rail line, IOC

 Independently verified, responsibly produced

 Independent industry stewardship programs help assure our customers of our responsible value chain.
 Our Kennecott and Oyu Tolgoi copper operations have been awarded the Copper Mark, the copper industry’s independently assessed responsible production program.
 Kennecott has also been awarded the Molybdenum Mark, an application of the same rigorous framework to molybdenum producers - molybdenum is a copper mining byproduct and a vital material in clean energy technologies and sustainable construction practices.
-These two certifications demonstrate our continued commitment to responsible production as we find better ways to provide the materials the world needs.
+These 2 certifications demonstrate our continued commitment to responsible production as we find better ways to provide the materials the world needs.